izflare/MR-RePair/README.md

 ### Compile

-This code has been tested under linux compiling with rust (cargo) ver 1.33.0.
+This code has been tested under linux compiling with rust (cargo) ver 1.34.0.
-After download the repository,

 ```
 cd MR-RePair